The best things to do near our B&B in Eryri | Snowdonia, North Wales

 Gwydir Castle - on the outskirts of Llanrwst - is an atmospheric, ancient Welsh house known as one of the finest Tudor buildings in Wales.

-Independent shops such as OakOwlFox and Siop Sioned are well worth a visit for gifts and homewares, Blas Ar Fwyd deli and wine shop is a must-visit for Welsh food and delicacies, and there are also cafes, restaurants and a supermarket in Llanrwst.
+Independent shops such as OakOwlFox and Siop Sioned are well worth a visit for gifts and homewares, Blas Ar Fwyd deli and wine shop is a must for Welsh food and delicacies, and there are also cafes, restaurants and a supermarket in Llanrwst.

 Distance from us: 3 miles